jshinnn/cs124-labs-test/lab3/lab3_informationretrieval.md

 Now that you’ve played around with definitions of precision and recall, it’s time to come up with your own scenarios.

-8. Write a scenario related to an IR or broader NLP task where you would prioritize *precision* over recall.
-Make sure you define what a “true positive” is, as in the examples above.

-9. Write a scenario related to an IR or broader NLP task where you would prioritize *recall* over precision.
-Make sure you define what a “true positive” is, as in the examples above.
+8. Write a scenario related to an IR or broader NLP task where you would need to prioritize *either* precision over recall or recall over precision.
+Clearly define what constitutes a “true positive” in your scenario, as in the examples above.
+EXplain why the chosen metric is more important.
+Some domains you might consider writing scenarios about include: criminal justice applications (like recidivism risk assessments), medical diagnoses, or loan approval systems.

 We will now go back to the whole class and discuss group answers for Part 2 in a plenary session.